jamii/jamii.github.com/_drafts/relational-ui.markdown

 Again, if this was running in the browser itself or we were using a native UI toolkit it might be useful to manage such state directly.
 But in the current server/client implementation it's more practical to leave low-latency interactions such as typing and scrolling to the browser.

-## sessions
+### Sessions

-want to be able to handle multiple users on same server. give each browser tab a unique session key. implicitly wrap each template in `session(session) do ... end` so that the template can behave differently.
+We also want to be able to handle multiple users on same server.

+We give each browser tab a unique session key.
+The template is implicitly wrapped in `session(session) do ... end` so that it can behave differently for each session.

-for example, in our todo list we want the filter to be set per tab, not globally.
+For example, in our todo list we want the filter to be set per tab, not globally.

 ``` julia
 filter(filter) do